Analysis | The 737 MAX Debacle Won’t Be the End of Boeing

 Through much of the 2000s, Boeing’s defense business rather than its passenger jets drove the bulk of earnings.
 The latest budget from the U.S. Department of Defense suggests the coming years could be similarly lucrative.
 To take one example, the Pentagon requested $8.7 billion for buying 76 of Boeing’s F-15EX fighters through 2025, with plans to purchase another 68 by the early 2030s.
 On top of that, Boeing has seen rising profits from its services and maintenance business, which has the best operating margins of all its main units.(1)

 Boeing shares are still down nearly 50% this year.
 While that’s probably justified by the grim outlook that Covid-19 has cast over the aerospace industry, its valuation doesn’t look stretched.
-Comparing its enterprise value to blended three-year earnings before interest, taxes, depreciation and amortization,(3) the current multiple of 10.8 is pretty much where it’s been trading for three years — and the dividend yield, at 8.4%, is the best Boeing investors will have seen since the early 1980s.
+Comparing its enterprise value to blended three-year earnings before interest, taxes, depreciation and amortization,(3) the current multiple of 10.8 is pretty much where it’s been trading for three years.

 By the lights of normal commercial companies, the situation in Boeing’s most important division should be leaving it in a horrendous place.
 But, as my colleague Brooke Sutherland has written, Boeing isn’t just a normal commercial company.
 For all aircraft manufacturers protest that they’re the only true capitalists and their rivals are addicted to state funding, both Boeing and Airbus are unofficial public-private partnerships that exist as much for strategic as financial reasons.
 Those geopolitical imperatives are likely to grow stronger over the years ahead, as Commercial Aircraft Corp. of China Ltd. tries to crack apart their north Atlantic duopoly.
 Boeing has its share of problems, but the U.S. government will always have its back.